 Dessert: Pumpkin Smoothies!

 Are you planning on celebrating Thanksgiving with your pup in a special way?
-Let us know in the comments.
+Do they get to share any Turkey Day dishes with you?
+Let us know in the comments below!